1.4 The Seven Testing Principles

 Key Takeaways

-• Exhaustive testing is impossible except in trivial cases, so prioritization is essential.
+• Exhaustive testing is impossible except in trivial cases, so risk and priorities must drive test selection.

-• Testing is context dependent, and absence-of-errors is a fallacy when the product does not meet needs.
+• Testing is context dependent, and the absence-of-defects fallacy means a defect-free product can still fail to meet user needs.

 Defects clusterMost failures are found in a small number of modules

-Pesticide paradoxThe same tests stop finding new defects over time
+Pesticide paradoxThe same suite stops finding new defects over time

-Testing is context dependent.
-A payroll system, an aircraft control component, a public website, and a classroom prototype have different risks, regulations, users, and acceptable evidence.
-A universal one-size-fits-all test process is not realistic.
+Early testing supports shift-left thinking, but it is not exclusive to agile or DevOps — reviewing a requirements document on a traditional project is also early testing.
+Context dependence means a payroll system, an aircraft control component, a public website, and a classroom prototype have different risks, regulations, users, and acceptable evidence; a one-size-fits-all process is unrealistic.

-The absence-of-errors fallacy closes the set.
-A system can have few known defects and still fail because it does not meet business goals or user needs.
-For example, a perfectly coded reporting tool is poor quality if it answers the wrong regulatory question.
+The absence-of-defects fallacy closes the set: a system can have few known defects and still be poor quality because it does not meet business goals or user needs.
+A perfectly coded reporting tool that answers the wrong regulatory question is still a failure.

 Test Your Knowledge

-A team repeatedly runs the same regression suite for many releases and notices it rarely finds new defects.
+A team repeatedly runs the same regression suite across many releases and notices it rarely finds new defects.
 Which testing principle is most directly illustrated?

 A